 Nafplio was the first capital of Greece after Independence (between 1833 and 1834) and has been a major port since the Bronze Age.
-So strategic was its position that it had three fortresses – the massive principal fortress of Palamidi, the smaller Akronafplia and the diminutive Bourtzi on an islet west of the old town.
+So strategic was its position that it had three fortresses: the massive principal fortress of Palamidi, the smaller Akronafplia, and the diminutive Bourtzi on an islet west of the old town.

-With good bus connections and services, the town is an ideal base from which to explore many nearby ancient sites.
+The town is an ideal base from which to explore many nearby ancient sites.